x4ngus/zfs_beskar_key/README.md

 ### Release highlights (v1.7.4)

 - The Beskar loader is always baked into initramfs via `dracut -f --add zfs-beskar`, and both `zfs-load-module`/`zfs-load-key` now `Require=` it, so USB mounting + key verification happen before any ZFS import work begins.
-- `beskar-load-key.sh` decodes the stored hex into raw bytes before hashing, eliminating false checksum mismatches when the key file includes trailing newlines or whitespace.
+- USB key files are now stored as 32 raw bytes (legacy hex files are auto-converted during `doctor`/`install-dracut` runs), matching Ubuntu 25.10’s dracut expectations and eliminating the “Raw key too long (expected 32)” boot failure.
 - The bootstrapper verifies the refreshed initramfs actually contains `beskar-load-key` and its systemd drop-ins (via `lsinitrd`) and warns you immediately if anything is missing.

 ---